kkinnear/zprint/doc/using/files.md

   * Available for macOS and Linux
   * Does not require Java -- available as standalone binaries
   * Accepts source on stdin, produces formatted source on stdout
-  * Will also format named files "in place"
+  * Will also format or check format on named files "in place"
   * Reads configuration from `~/.zprintrc`
   * Accepts options map on command line